Rohingya genocide: Massacres and killings

-Village burning and looting
+Burning and looting of villages

 In September 2018, the U.N.
 Independent International Fact-Finding Mission on Myanmar released a report stating that at least 392 Rohingya villages in Rakhine State had been razed to the ground since 25 August 2017.
 Earlier, Human Rights Watch in December 2017 said it had found that 354 Rohingya villages in Rakhine state were burnt down and destroyed by the Myanmar military.
 These destructions included thousands of structures, mainly homes used by the Rohingya Muslims.
 Lewa blamed the security forces for burning village after village in a systematic way while also blaming Rohingya arsonists for burning the Buddhist village of Pyu Ma.
 A video provided to ABC News by a human rights monitor purportedly shows the village burning and in another clip of freshly dug earth mound, allegedly graves of those killed.

-Before the Inn Din massacre in early September 2017, members of Myanmar military and the Buddhist villagers of Inn Din looted the Rohingya hamlets in Inn Din and then burned down the Rohingya houses.
+Before the Inn Din massacre in early September 2017, members of the Myanmar military and the Buddhist villagers of Inn Din looted the Rohingya hamlets in Inn Din and then burned down the Rohingya houses.
 Several Buddhist villagers later confessed to Reuters that they set fire to the Rohingya houses with kerosene and participated in the massacre on 2 September.
-The 33rd Light Infantry Division of Myanmar Army, the 8th Security Police Battalion, and the Buddhist villagers took part in the looting which included Rohingya property, goats, cows, cattle, and motorcycles.
+The 33rd Light Infantry Division of the Myanmar Army, the 8th Security Police Battalion, and the Buddhist villagers took part in the looting, which included Rohingya property, goats, cows, cattle, and motorcycles.
 Thant Zin Oo, the commander of the 8th Battalion, later sold the cows and the cattle in exchange for money.

-Rohingya from Buthidaung stated to NUG Deputy Human Rights Minister, Aung Kyaw Moe that the Arakha Army burnt down the town after telling them to leave on 17 May.
+Rohingya from Buthidaung stated to NUG Deputy Human Rights Minister, Aung Kyaw Moe, that the Arakha Army had burnt down the town after telling them to leave on 17 May.